Pecan Snowballs Cookies

 Frequently Asked Questions

-This alternate name may have been a replacement for “Russian Tea Cakes,” during the period when the Cold War had the US and Russia at odds.
+This alternate name may have an alternative to “Russian Tea Cakes,” during the period when the Cold War had the US and Russia at odds.

 Both the dough and the cookies can be frozen.
 The dough can be frozen for up to a month.
 The baked cookies can be frozen for up to 3 months.
 When the frozen cookies defrost, the some of powdered sugar coating may come off or get damp.
 Reroll any that need a little refresh in powdered sugar.